alexeytal/pt.sh/README.md

-# pt.sh - cli periodic table with search and detailed cards for each element
+# pt.sh - cli periodic table

 [![asciicast](https://asciinema.org/a/517219.svg)](https://asciinema.org/a/517219)

 # Features
 - searchable
 - info cards with lots of properties for every element
-- info cards are stored in csv format and can be easily extended by adding more columns/properties
+- info cards are stored in csv format and can be easily extended by adding more columns

 # Installation
 Copy the data file to $XDG_DATA_HOME/pt.sh